 The final point that we’re going to cover here is one that tends to come up quite a bit.
 We’re talking about the difference between a patient care tech and a certified nursing assistant – they are often confused, but there are definitely some differences.
 First of all, it must be noted that primary care technicians often train as CNA’s, but the CNA is typically licensed by the state.
 A PCT on the other hand is someone who will require national certification.
 In other words, a PCT can practice anywhere, but a CNA is restricted to certain states unless they pursue certification elsewhere.

-We can offer you the training you need to become a PCT, and get you one step closer to the career that you want to be in.
+Regardless of how long it takes to become a Patient Care Technician, we can offer you the training you need and get you one step closer to the career that you want to be in.
 Now would be a great time for you to give us a call and see just what we have to offer you.
 It won’t be too long before you’re on the road to a satisfying career.

 More Information Here: